stevenchadburrow/AcolyteComputer/README.md

 # Acolyte6502Computer
 Acolyte 6502 "Homebrew" Computer with VGA and PS/2 Keyboard support

 The ZIP file contains everything needed.
+"Rev2" is the latest version.

 This is a "Homebrew" computer, running a W65C02 Microprocessor at 3.14 MHz.
 It has 80K SRAM, and 128K FlashROM.
 There is also 32K write-only memory for VGA output.